kotchaosu/vagrant_workshop/README.md

 **something else:**

 - production contains several nodes - you don't want to flatten the design
-- several projects on one machine lead to mess (different PSQL configs, for example)
+- many projects on the same machine lead to mess (different PSQL configs, for example)
 - you just want to test your Salt config without fear

 Actually, you can deal with it without virtualization.
 Hacking devel servers (if you have any)?
 Cool, but...

-    Do you want risk leaving uncommited changes?
+    Do you want to risk leaving uncommitted changes?
-    Do you think commiting every possible test solution is worth your time?
+    Do you think committing every possible test solution is worth your time?
     Do you collaborate or what?

-Vagrant makes dumb easy creating development environment similar to devel/production.
+Vagrant makes creating development environment similar to devel/production easy.

     It's local, so you can hack it without conflicting with other devs in your project.
     It's clean, so moving and copying image is simple.